Quantitative K-Theory Related to Spin Chern Numbers

-We examine the various indices defined on pairs of almost commuting unitary matrices that can detect pairs that are far from commuting pairs.
+\Abstract{We examine the various indices def\/ined on pairs of almost commuting unitary matrices that can detect pairs that are far from commuting pairs.
 We do this in two symmetry classes, that of general unitary matrices and that of self-dual matrices, with an emphasis on quantitative results.
-We determine what values of the norm of the commutator guarantee that the indices are defined, where they are equal, and what quantitative results on the distance to a pair with a different index are possible.

-We validate a method of computing spin Chern numbers that was developed with Hastings and only conjectured to be correct.
-Specifically, the Pfaffian-Bott index can be computed by the ``log method'' for commutator norms up to a specific constant.
+We determine which values of the norm of the commutator guarantee that the indices are def\/ined, where they are equal, and what quantitative results on the distance to a~pair with a~dif\/ferent index are possible.
+We validate a~method of computing spin Chern numbers that was developed with Hastings and only conjectured to be correct.
+Specif\/ically, the Pfaf\/f\/ian--Bott index can be computed by the ``log method'' for commutator norms up to a~specif\/ic constant.}